-The legal team at Davis Law Firm understand that getting arrested is a helpless and frightening experience.
+The legal team at Davis Law Firm understands that getting arrested is a helpless and frightening experience.
 We are dedicated to providing individualized care to all of our clients.
 Our dedicated criminal defense attorneys strive to ensure that each and every client understand the confusing Tennessee criminal justice system.
 We will also discuss the strategies that we can utilize to get the best possible result in their perspective case.

 Federal Criminal Defense Attorneys

 At Davis Law Firm, we also handle federal criminal defense.
 Our attorneys are admitted in the Middle and Eastern District of Tennessee.
-We can also practice pro hace vice in other districts and states.
+We can also practice in other districts and states.
 We especially have experience handling cases under the FIRST STEP Act.
 This recent federal legislation stands for Formerly Incarcerated Reenter Society Transformed Safely Transitioning Every Person Act.
 The Act retroactively applies the Fair Sentencing Act to qualified federal inmates.
 Call us today and let us help you or loved one get the relief they deserve!

 Contact the trusted and compassionate attorneys at Davis Law Firm today to discuss your accident and find out if we would be the best fit for you.
 Our criminal defense attorneys use the law to protect the residents of Middle and Eastern Tennessee.
 We ensure that they receive the justice and freedom to which they are entitled.
 We offer our services in Sparta, Kingston, Crossville, and Cookeville with law offices in each.
 Our attorneys also provide services in the surrounding areas.

 We treat all of our clients with respect and compassion.
-Our attorneys pay particular attention to every detail and leave no stone unturned as we work to build a rock solid case on behalf of all of our clients.
+Our attorneys pay particular attention to every detail and leave no stone unturned as we work to build a rock-solid case on behalf of all of our clients.
 Call the lawyers at Davis Law Firm to schedule an initial, no-obligation consultation today, at 865-354-3333.